|3,053 page views|

-A fine three pitch tour of the South face of the main Reynold's Complex maybe a hundred yards or so right from the SW facing Climb and Punishment alcove.
-Three stars if you like Vedauwoo style chimneying and sparsely protected face climbing.
-When approaching the formation continue up the trail in the wash until the line is obvious.
+This is a fine, three pitch tour of the South face of the main Reynold's Complex maybe a hundred yards or so right from the SW facing Climb and Punishment alcove.
+It gets three stars if you like Vedauwoo style chimneying and sparsely protected face climbing.
+When approaching the formation, continue up the trail in the wash until the line is obvious.

+P1.
 The first pitch follows the obvious trough as it tunnels up into the rock.
-Follow this groove placing finger sized gear in a crack on the left until reaching a shelf before a more continous section of chimneying which turns into a squeeze of narrow proportions.
-After the rock gives birth to you over a chockstone climb up a slot on the left, then above and right to a large belay ledge.
+Follow this groove placing finger-sized gear in a crack on the left until reaching a shelf before a more continous section of chimneying which turns into a squeeze of narrow proportions.
+After the rock gives birth to you over a chockstone, climb up a slot on the left then above and right to a large belay ledge.

-Standard Rack of diverse protection to a #4 Camalot (or larger if you've got it and want to drag it through narrow places).
-PG-13 runouts.
+Standard rack of diverse protection to a #4 Camalot (or larger if you've got it and want to drag it through narrow places).
+It has PG-13 runouts.

 BETA PHOTO: Topo of Moor Crossing.